 Where Are Dog Frostbites Most Likely to Appear?

-Dog frostbites are more likely to appear in the extremities of the body such as the paws, the tail, and the ears.
-Other areas in which a dog can get frostbite are in the scrotum, nose, and nipples.
-These are the most common tissues to be affected by frostbite as they are more sensitive to the subzero temperatures than other parts of the body.
+Dog frostbites are more likely to appear in areas such as the paws, tail, ears, scrotum, nose, and nipples.
+These areas are more sensitive to subzero temperatures than other parts of the body.

 How To Prevent Frostbites on Dogs?